mikebski/resume/resume.md

 * Support for physical access control, digital video systems, and ERP
 * Site vulnerability sruveys with regard to physical security

-**Oct 2000 - Oct 2011: Security Management Consulting :**
+**Oct 2000 - Oct 2011: Security Management Consulting**

-:    Software Developer and VP of IT
+    Software Developer and VP of IT

 * Manage all IT infrastructure for small main office and a number of remote employees
 * Software and integration development for Fortune 500 clients